 By Road: Borana is a 4-hour drive from Nairobi and a 1-hour drive from Nanyuki.

 By Air: Daily scheduled Safarilink and Airkenya flights from Nairobi Wilson Airport to neighbouring Lewa Downs (1-hour drive from the Lodge).
-Borana Conservancy has an airstrip at Borana for charter flights a 20 minute stunning game drive from the Lodge.
+Borana Conservancy has an airstrip for charter flights a stunning 20 minute game drive to the Lodge.

 Borana is free from the malarial mosquito.

 There is an excellent shop at Borana including products from its community projects.